erikbuild/klippyNFC/README.md

-# KlippyNFC - NFC Tag Writer for Klipper
+# KlippyNFC - NFC Tag Reader/Writer for Klipper and PN532 Modules

-A Klipper plugin that uses a PN532 NFC module to write NFC tags with your Klipper web interface URL.
-Write tags, then tap your phone to them anytime to instantly access your printer's Mainsail or Fluidd interface.

-**Perfect for:**
-- Quick access to printer web interface from your phone
-- Labeling multiple printers in a farm

----
+A Klipper plugin to read and write with a PN532 NFC module.

+Write an NFC Tag with the Klipper Web Interface URL.
+Experimental support for reading OpenPrintTags (COMING SOON!)

 ## Table of Contents